-(Note: What follows is a short essay on how this society is unfair to children and why.
-If you wish, skip down to the part called Babies and Kids, which is the main purpose of this page.)
+(Note: at the bottom of this page can be found Introductory Remarks.
+It is a short essay on how this society is unfair to children and why.
+If you wish, skip down to Introductory Remarks at the end of this page below.

 Babies and Kids